gabriel-nt/gabriel-nt/README.md

 My name is Gabriel Teixeira and I'm a Full Stack Developer.

-- ✅ TS / React / React Native / Node / PHP
+- ✅ TS / Next / React Native / Node / PHP.
-- 📕 Learning Next.js, Redis, Redux, Flutter e Postgres.
+- 📕 Learning Nest.js, Redis, Redux e Postgres.
-- 📖 I have interest in Angular, Laravel and Electron
+- 📖 I have interest in Angular, Flutter, Laravel and Electron

 I also work as a Frontend/Backend Developer in [Compasso UOL](https://compasso.com.br/)